royward/prolog_compiler/README.md

 swipl -l interpreter.pl -l compiler.pl
 ```

-To transpile a Prolog file to C++, use the `compile/2` predicate.
+To transpile a Prolog file to C, use the `compile/2` predicate.
 It takes two arguments: the file name and a test query as a string.

 Example: